-Adrienne Catone (from Happy Valley, OR) started Faerie's Dance about 17 years ago.
+Adrienne Catone (from Happy Valley, OR) started Faerie's Dance over 17 years ago.

 Hey everyone, my name is Adrienne, and I’m the founder and current CEO of Faerie’s Dance, Inc. We’re a sustainable fashion company that focuses on ethically produced, eco-friendly clothing, lingerie, jewelry, and accessories.

 The business currently supports me and my husband with an adjusted gross income (AGI) ranging between $65k - $75k per year over the last few years.

 Victor Long (from Shenzhen) started Shenzhen Shibao Jewelry Co., Ltd over 5 years ago.